Services provided

 Symptoms can occur also as a response to food allergens (in this case the allergen is ingested) or even as a response to touching an allergen or chemical substance (contactant allergy).

-So, the concept of allergy implies a reactivity of your body’s immune system against something in the surrounding environment.
+Summary: the concept of allergy implies a reactivity of your body’s immune system against something in the surrounding environment.
 The reaction triggers inflammation.
 The inflammatory molecules produce the symptoms when affecting the different organs of the body.
-For the management of allergic conditions read You have allergies but medications do not help you enough and SLIT and LDA.

 Allergy vaccines are completely natural.
 They contain exactly the same allergens that you inhale, ingest or touch.
 Allergens are proteins, complex structures capable of stimulating the immunological system.
-These allergens are extracted from the pollen, mold, food etc., and once extracted, they are diluted in saline water, or in glycerin.
+These allergens are extracted from the pollen, mold, food etc., and once extracted, they are diluted in saline water or in glycerin.
 When diluted in saline, a minimal amount of phenol is added, to prevent bacterial growth.
-Glycerin, another chemical very common in the food industry and a component of multiple household products.
+Glycerin is a very common substance used in the food industry and a component of multiple household products.
 It acts as a preservative of the allergenic proteins so they do to deteriorate over time.

-Allergy vaccines do not carry the type of preservatives that the usual vaccines do: heavy metals (mercury or aluminum), PEG, etc. They do not contain prednisone or any type of steroid.
-Steroids are frequently used for control of symptoms in acute circumstances.
-Sometimes these steroids are given as a shot (once or twice per year) and frequently called an “allergy shot”.
-Steroids are just a medication.
-Allergy vaccines do not contain steroids.
+Allergy vaccines do not contain prednisone or any type of steroid.
+Steroids are frequently used for control of allergy symptoms in acute circumstances.
+Sometimes these steroids are given as a shot (once or twice per year) and are frequently called an “allergy shot” but these steroid injections or oral steroids are just medications and they will not lead into a cure or long-term control of the problem.

 Sublingual Immunotherapy - SLIT